-How will you serve alcohol at your wedding, an open bar, a cash bar or no bar?
-What is the best way to go?
+Are you serving alcohol at your wedding, an open bar, a cash bar, or no bar?
+How do you handle alcohol and your wedding?
 Alcohol is typically expected at cocktail and dinner receptions, but you can choose from different serving methods.
-If an open bar isn’t going to fit the budget, consider serving champagne as guests arrive, wine with the meal and beer, wine and specialty drinks after the meal.
-With an even tighter budget, serve a punch or pre-purchased beer, wine and liquor.
+So if an open bar doesn’t fit the budget, consider serving champagne as guests arrive, wine with the meal, and beer, wine, and specialty drinks after the meal.
+With an even tighter budget, serve a punch or pre-purchased beer, wine, and liquor.
 Once the alcohol is gone, the bar can serve nonalcoholic beverages.

-On-premise pricing at a restaurant, banquet hall or private club can be done per consumption, or by the bottle or drink; with cocktail reception included and then per consumption; all-inclusive, with the total price of the meal including food and beverage (a good deal if your guests are heavy drinkers); or by corkage fee only, meaning you bring your own wine and champagne and the venue charges you a fee to serve it.
-If you have under drinking age on your guest, negotiate a lower price for them.
+Undoubtedly, on-premise pricing at a restaurant, banquet hall, or private club can be done per consumption or by bottle or drink, with cocktail reception included and then per consumption.
+Indeed an all-inclusive option is a good deal if your guests are heavy drinkers.
+Also, finding a vendor that only charges a corkage fee, you bring your own wine and champagne, and the venue charges you a fee to serve it.
+If you have under the drinking age on your guest, negotiate a lower price for them.

-Creating two signature cocktails and have the option of wine and beer could help with keeping costs down.
-This creates a special option for your guests and helping you keep additional alcohol charges down.
+Creating two signature cocktails and having the option of wine and beer could help keep costs down.
+This creates a special option for your guests and helps you keep additional alcohol charges down.

 An advantage to having your reception at a less traditional location and bringing in your own caterer is that you can also buy and bring in your own liquor.
-Check out prices at discount stores, wine shop catalogs, liquor stores and local wineries.
-Make sure to buy about 10 percent more liquor than you think you’ll need, and stock up on the ice.
+Check out prices at discount stores, wine shop catalogs, liquor stores, and local wineries.
+Also, make sure you buy about 10 percent more liquor than you need, and stock up on the ice.